 Coddiwompling isn’t living all willy-nilly.
 Coddiwompling is not careless or chaotic.
 Coddiwompling is peaceful and simple.
 Coddiwompling is also very individual: what feels great for you, might not feel great for me.

 Yesterday I watched a master coddiwompler interact with her children.
 Her son has a birthday party next weekend.
 When we picked him up from school he was concerned about who to invite to his party.
 “Should I invite my whole class? …but I don’t want this person to come, and what if I do this….”
 His brain was racing with what ifs and hows.

 She asked him simply “Who do you want to come?”
 I could still hear all the chatter of his thinking and she could too.
 So she asked again “Who do you want to come?”
 He got quiet.
 He knew.
 We all know.
 It’s simple.
 We just often ignore our inner knowing.

 Here is a simple 3 minute experiment:

 Give yourself a moment to relax.
 Let go of the idea that there is anything you must get do, or should do.
 Notice your feet on the ground/floor, notice the sensations of your finger tips.
 Take a deep slow breath and relax into where you are.
-Then go and go exactly what the tickles of your soul guide you to do for the next three minutes.
+Then go and do what the tickles of your soul nudge you to do for the next three minutes.
 You could do anything, or do nothing at all and sit right where you are.
 You might go outside and stand in the sun or wash dishes or check an email or play with your kid or a pet, or do anything.
 Really give yourself the freedom to just be and do anything without any “shoulds”.
 Give yourself a gift of having total freedom for those three minutes.
 Wait, before you give this a whirl, one more thing:

-And what if you couldn’t get it wrong?
+What if you couldn’t get it wrong?
 What if anything that happens in the next three minutes was perfectly fine?
 What might you do then?